 For a player widely acknowledged as one of his country’s finest ever batsman, scorer of more than 10,000 Test Match runs, captain of the Pakistan side in all three formats, and with a Test triple hundred, it is perhaps surprising that in his brief tenure with Nottinghamshire, Younis Khan is primarily remembered for his bowling.

-When Steve Fleming was called up to captain New Zealand for their tour to Zimbabwe in July 2005, Notts signed Younis to fill the gap.
-Younis played in five Championship matches, commencing on July 26 v Surrey at Trent Bridge and ending on Sept 6 v Gloucester, also at Trent Bridge.
+When Steven Fleming was called up to captain New Zealand for their tour to Zimbabwe in July 2005, Notts signed Younis to fill the gap.
+Younis played in five Championship matches, commencing on 6 July v Surrey at Trent Bridge and ending on 6 September v Gloucester, also at Trent Bridge.
 He also appeared in three List-A matches.

 He created a minor sensation on his debut in the Totesport competition – introduced into the attack as a fourth change bowler, he captured a wicket with his first ball and ended with three for five off 3.1 overs.

 In 131 One-Day games before arriving at Trent Bridge, Younis had captured just 10 wickets in total!
 In the next Totesport game in which he bowled, he took three more wickets, the victims being well-known Northants batsmen, Love, Sales and Shafayat.

 In contrast, Younis achieved only moderate success for Notts with the bat, a top score of 53 his only half-century in seven innings – this from a man with 34 Test hundreds!

 He was born in Peshawar on 28 February 1978, making his First-Class debut in Pakistan in 1996/97 and his Test debut in 2003/04.
 One of cricket’s new generation of travelling players, Younis Khan has represented at least 16 different teams around the world.